-An incredibly kind man we met at airport security in Budapest asked us where we were heading and we told him to the great city of Rome.
+An incredibly kind man we met at airport security in Budapest asked us where we were heading.
+We told him to the great city of Rome.
 His response: ‘Rome is an Open Museum everywhere you look,’ and I couldn’t agree more!

 There is never a bad time to visit Rome, although the summer months are packed full of tourists and it can be quite hot.
 I’d suggest the spring and fall months, which offers cooler temperatures and less crowds.
 We visited during the month of December and never waited in any lines, plus the city is decorated for Christmas and it’s the most beautiful sight!

-Monterotondo and this Airbnb are as authentic Italian village as it gets, located 30 minutes driving from Rome and about 1+ hour by train.
+Monterotondo and this Airbnb are as authentic as an Italian village gets, located 30-minutes driving from Rome and about 1+ hour by train.
 It is a quaint little village, bustling with a young crowd, bars, restaurants and hilly cobblestone streets.
 We LOVE staying in local neighborhoods when we travel, as we get more of a traveller experience instead of just being tourists and this Airbnb was a perfect fit for what we wanted.